amidabuddha/unichat-ts-mcp-server/README.md

 ```bash
 npm run inspector
 ```
-If you experience timeouts during testing change the request URL on the inspector interface to: http://localhost:3001/sse?timeout=600000

 The Inspector will provide a URL to access debugging tools in your browser.

+If you experience timeouts during testing in SSE mode change the request URL on the inspector interface to: http://localhost:3001/sse?timeout=600000